 The easiest way to build a team member evaluation assignment is to click Choose a Standard Workflow and then select the Team Member Evaluation (Peer Evaluation) workflow.
 This will put a standard team member evaluation assignment into your course and you can edit the settings and rubric later, if needed.
 However, if you want to include a self-evaluation or other evaluation options, please build a custom assignment.

 The following directions will describe how to create this type of assignment if you select to Build a Custom Assignment.

-After choosing Peer Evaluation Only, you’ll see a screen that asks how evaluations should be issued.
+After choosing Team Member Evaluation Only, you’ll see a screen that asks how evaluations should be issued.
 Your choices are Student Groups, which means that students will need to evaluate all of their group members, or Students Select Peers to Evaluate, which means that students can select any of their peers in the course to evaluate.
 If you plan to have students evaluate group members, then select Student Groups.

+If the Confirm and Continue screen describes your assignment, click Submit.
 In the Assignment Creator, give the assignment a name and description.

 - Require students to evaluate the group as a whole - select this if you want students to evaluate the group as a whole.
 It will not affect the grades for the group or group members, but it will provide you with information about how overall group function was perceived.

 - Require students to evaluate the group leader - select this if you want students to evaluate the group leader.
 You are able to designate a group leader on the group management page.